2024 United Kingdom general election: Political background of other parties before the election

-Like the Conservatives, the Scottish National Party (SNP) suffered political turmoil and saw a decrease in their popularity in opinion polling, with multiple party leaders and First Ministers (Nicola Sturgeon, Humza Yousaf and John Swinney) and the Operation Branchform police investigation.
+Like the Conservatives, the SNP suffered political turmoil and saw a decrease in their popularity in opinion polling, with multiple party leaders and First Ministers (Nicola Sturgeon, Humza Yousaf and John Swinney) and the Operation Branchform police investigation.
 Sturgeon claimed occupational burnout was the reason for her resignation, while Yousaf resigned amid a government crisis following his termination of a power-sharing agreement with the Scottish Greens.
 When Swinney assumed the leadership after being elected unopposed to succeed Yousaf, the SNP had been in government for 17 years.

 Carla Denyer and Adrian Ramsay took over leadership of the Green Party of England and Wales from Siân Berry and Jonathan Bartley in 2021.
 Rhun ap Iorwerth took over leadership of Plaid Cymru.
 The Brexit Party rebranded as Reform UK, and was initially led by Richard Tice in the years preceding the election before Nigel Farage resumed leadership during the election campaign.
 Edwin Poots took over as the Democratic Unionist Party leader in May 2021 but lasted only 20 days.
-He was replaced by Jeffrey Donaldson, who resigned in March 2024 after being arrested on charges relating to historical sex offences.
+He was replaced by Jeffrey Donaldson, who resigned in March 2024 after being arrested on charges relating to historical sex offences (which he was convicted of in 2026).
 He appeared in court on 3 July, the day before polling day, to face additional sex offence charges.
 Gavin Robinson initially took over as interim leader, and then became the permanent leader in May.